sgravrock/jasmine.github.io/_faq/testing/let.md

 });
 ```

-That doens't work, in part because the inner `beforeEach` functions run after
+That doesn't work, in part because the inner `beforeEach` functions run after
 the user is already logged in.
 Some test frameworks provide a way to re-order
 the test setup so that parts of the setup in an inner `describe` can run before
 parts of the setup in an outer `describe`.
 RSpec's `let` blocks are an example
 of this.
 Jasmine doesn't provide such functionality.
 We've learned through
 experience that having the setup flow control bounce back and forth between
-inner and outer `describes` leads to suites that are difficult to understand
+inner and outer `describes` leads to suites that are hard to understand
-and difficult to modify, especially for someone other than the original author.
-Instead, we recommend refactoring the setup code so that each part happens
+and hard to modify.
+Instead, try refactoring the setup code so that each part
-after all of the setup that it depends on.
-Usually this means taking the
+happens after all of the setup that it depends on.
+Usually this means taking
-contents of an outer `beforeEach` and inlining it into the inner specs or
+the contents of an outer `beforeEach` and inlining it into the inner specs or
 `beforeEach`es.
-If this leads to excessive code duplication, that can be
+If this leads to excessive code duplication, that can be handled
-handled with regular functions, just like in non-test code:
+ with regular functions, just like in non-test code:

 ```javascript
 describe('When the user is logged in', function() {